 A Wiper Plug, (sometimes referred to as a cementing plug) is a rubber plug used to separate the cement slurry from other fluids.
 This reduces contamination and maintains predictable slurry performance.

 Refers to the continuous measurement of formation properties.
 Electrically powered instruments are used to gather information about the formation so decisions can be made about drilling operations.

 This term refers to the stimulation or repair of an existing production well.
 The purpose of this is to restore or prolong the production of hydrocarbons.

 An openhole section or an enlarged region of a wellbore.
 A Washout is usually larger than the size of the drillbit and can be caused by excessive bit jet velocity, soft formations, in-situ rock stresses, mechanical damage amongst other reasons.
 They can become more severe with time but using an appropriate mud time can minimize them.

-NES Global Talent has placed thousands of oil and gas personnel into energy projects all over the world.
+NES Fircroft has placed thousands of oil and gas personnel into energy projects all over the world.
 If you want a job in the energy space, register on our site and subscribe to job updates, or search our live oil and gas job vacancies.
 For contractors, we offer a range of assignment support services to assist the onboarding process.